sarahhaedrich/Big-shark/lab05.md

 In lab 5, I worked with [Marco van Germenen](https://marcovg.github.io/) to develop and execute a vulnerability analysis using our skills in SQL and data from [Open Street Map](https://www.openstreetmap.org/).
 The goal of this lab was to design and preform a vulnerability analysis which would be accessible and replicable to the public.
-We chose Dar es Saalam as our focus region since the city is one of the most mapped locations on Open Street Map with special thanks to the [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/).
+We chose Dar es Salaam as our focus region since the city is one of the most mapped locations on Open Street Map with special thanks to the [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/).

-For our vulnerability analysis, Marco and I chose to calculate the number of schools per ward in Dar es Saalam in hopes to understand how educational resources are distributed around the region.
+For our vulnerability analysis, Marco and I chose to calculate the number of schools per ward in Dar es Salaam in hopes to understand how educational resources are distributed around the city.
 Wards with a lower number of schools may indicate areas with less access to resources, an indicator of vulnerabilty.
 Wards with a higher number of schools may indicate neighborhoods with more access to resources.
-This is a spatial analysis since we are focusing on
+This exercise is a spatial analysis since we aim to find out the distribution of schools in relation to the administrative subwards across our defined space in hopes to understand a pattern or trend.

 The concept of counting the number of schools per ward seems simple, but ran into some unexpected problems.
 Therefore, I have outlined our process below.
 Our final leaflet map is attached [here](dsmmap).